 By 2050, the primary flood defences (the defences that protect us against water from the sea, and from the large rivers and lakes) must comply with the statutory standards that have been in force since 1 January 2017.
 The level of water in the IJsselmeer and Markermeer lakes in the winter is very important here.

-The guiding principle is that the average winter level in the IJsselmeer area will not rise in line with the sea level between now and 2050.
-After 2050, a limited rise is an option; flexibility and adaptive rises in the water level in line with sea level rise are the main priorities.
+The guiding principle is that the average winter level in the IJsselmeer area will not rise between now and 2050.
+We are taking into account the option of a limited rise in line with the sea level after 2050; flexibility and adaptive rises in the water level in line with sea level rise are the main priorities.

 Fresh water

 The freshwater strategy focuses on two levels: the main water system and the regional water system.
-At the first level, securing the freshwater buffer is central alongside measures to tackle salinisation.
-At the second level, the focus is on retaining water in the regional system, reducing water use and tackling salinisation.
+At the first level, the securing of the freshwater buffer plays a central role in combination with measures to tackle salinisation.
+At the second level, the focus is on retaining water in the regional system, reducing water use, smart distribution and tackling salinisation.

-In the IJsselmeer area, flexible level management is used to form the largest possible freshwater buffer.
-On the basis of current knowledge and insights, unless action is taken in the future, less water will flow to the IJsselmeer area through the IJssel river due to the uneven erosion of the riverbeds.
+In the IJsselmeer area, flexible level management is used to establish the largest possible freshwater buffer.
+Current knowledge and insights indicate that less water will flow to the IJsselmeer area through the IJssel river due to the uneven erosion of the riverbeds unless action is taken in the future.
 This is because the bed of the Waal river naturally erodes faster than the beds of the Lower Rhine and the IJssel.
-It is unclear whether this can be prevented by flexible management of the Driel complex.
-This would involve closing the complex so that more water flows to the IJssel and the IJsselmeer area.
+The Room for the River 2.0 Programme is looking at changes in the river system to address this problem, among others.
 If the discharge from Germany through the Rhine falls even further, bringing in water from the Amsterdam-Rhine Canal to the IJsselmeer area is an option.
 In the period between now and 2026, this issue will be explored through the Climate-Resilient Freshwater Supplies in the Main Water System strategy.

 The regional parties in the IJsselmeer area are committed to retaining water as much as possible and reducing the use of water by saving water and with smart water management.